 The NFL has a unique form of free agency that allows for more parity than many other sports league.
 Combinedwith the salary cap it allows for the worst team in the league from one year to become a contender the next, like the 2007 (1-15) vs. the 2008 (11-5 and AFC East Champions Miami Dolphins.
 One feature that makes free agency work is the Franchise Tag.

-The franchise tag allows each team to designate one unrestricted free agent as their franchise player.
-This tag is used on players who are very valuable to the team and would be hard, if not impossible, to replace.
-There are two types of the franchise tag.
-"Exclusive" franchise tags are an offer no less than the average of the top 5 salaries of players at that position in the league in April of that same year or a 20% raise, whichever is more.
-Say for example that a player was paid $10 million last year and the average of the top 5 players in the coming year will be $11.5 million, the player would have to be offered at least $12 million.
+5 players in the coming year will be $11.5 million, the player would have to be offered at least $12 million.
 "Exclusive" tags prevent the player from negotiating with any other team.
 The "Non-exclusive" tag is an offer of the average of the top 5 players at that position for the last year (this would be the top 5 player salaries from 2008) or a 20% raise, whichever is more.
 "Non-exclusive" players can negotiate with other team and if they sign an offer, their current team has the right to match or lose the player and get two first round draft picks from the team that the player signed with.

 Many teams weigh the advantages and disadvantages of "tagging" a player.
 It can be very expensive.
 For example, a "non-exclusive" quarterback this year would cost $14.65 million.
 Teams sometimes use the tag to keep the player and then try to sign a long term deal.
 Others will tag a player and then try to negotiate a trade with another team.
 However, teams only have until February 19th to tag a player this year, so they have to decide soon.
 As of the writing of this article, only two players have been tagged: Matt Cassel, QB, New England Patriots and Michael Koenen, P, Atlanta Falcons.
 Last year 12 teams used their tag and here is a look at who each team would franchise and how likely they are to do so.

 Arizona Cardinals - Last year they used their tag on Karlos Dansby.
-They may do so again as they would love to retain his services at a cost of $9.68 million.
-He wants a long term contract so with a little work, they might be able to lock him up.
+They may do so again as they would love to retain his services at a cost of

 Atlanta Falcons - The Falcons have already tagged Michael Koenen as their franchise player at a cost of $2.483 million.